remix-run/remix/docs/discussion/state-management.md

 Direct access to the server state is made possible through `useActionData`, and the network state through `useNavigation` (or `useFetcher`).

-As bonus party trick, the form is functional even before JavaScript loads.
+As a bonus party trick, the form is functional even before JavaScript loads.
 Instead of Remix managing the network operations, the default browser behaviors step in.

 If you ever find yourself entangled in managing and synchronizing state for network operations, Remix likely offers a more elegant solution.